payamparvizi/adaptive_optics_gym/README.md

 pip install -r requirements.txt
 ```

+The following commands can be executed to install all the required modules.
+Nevertheless, if there is an interest to install each module individually, the respective commands can be found below.
-The modules that are used are as follow:
+The modules utilized in this project are as follows:

 ### HCIPy: High Contrast Imaging for Python